Become a Confident HR Leader

 Ted Hawksford, Head of Human Resources, Americas, Booking.com

-Douglas Kimura, Vice President of Human Resources, Girl Scouts of Western Washington
+Douglas Kimura, Vice President, Human Resources, Girl Scouts of Western Washington

-Sean Madian, Sr. Director, HR & Facilities, Impinj, Inc.
+Sean Madian, Senior Director, HR and Facilities, Impinj, Inc.

-Ashley Stack, SPHR, SHRM-CP, CPC, VP of People Strategy, Vera Whole Health
+Ashley Smith, SPHR, SHRM-CP, CPC, VP of People Strategy, Vera Whole Health

 Pam Taylor, Vice President of Human Resources, Homestreet Bank

-Larry T. Yok, PhD, Faculty, HR Management, San Francisco State University, College of Extended Learning
+Larry T. Yok, Ph.D, Faculty, Human Resources Management, San Francisco State University, College of Extended Learning

 Download the application form (PDF)